All Products

 .setAccessKeySecret(System.getenv("ALIBABA_CLOUD_ACCESS_KEY_SECRET"));

-// Specify the STS endpoint.
+// Endpoint for the STS service

 config.endpoint = "sts.cn-hangzhou.aliyuncs.com";